 Doran Post and Associates has been offering crop insurance since 1982.
 Our continued success stems from offering our clients coverage that is tailored to their specific needs.
 Our agents have built relationships on this philosophy.
-We offer Multi-Peril Crop Insurance, Crop Hail, Wind Coverage and Other Named Peril Insurance from top companies like Rural Community Insurance Services, Farmers Mutual Hail Insurance, and NAU.
+We offer Multi-Peril Crop Insurance, Crop Hail, Wind Coverage and Other Named Peril Insurance from top companies.
 We write coverage in Colorado, Kansas, Iowa, Nebraska and South Dakota.
 Call our office at 308-324-6992 and ask to speak with an agent today.

-I wanted to share a few idea’s for that we are proposing for the 2017 crop insurance season.
+I wanted to share a few idea’s for that we are proposing for the 2021 crop insurance season.
 I have attached an example of how we are helping growers reach around $800 of coverage on corn in that low $30 premium range.
-RCIS filed some competitive rates for 2017 and probably the most competitive wind endorsement, capped at $3.00/$100 in Dawson County.
+We have some companies with very competitive rates for 2018 and probably the most competitive wind endorsement, capped at $3.25/$100 in Dawson County.
 The examples are based on 9N – 22W, Dawson County and are estimates only.

 First goal is pretty straight forward by maximizing the affordability of MPCI with revenue protection, this number seems to be around 70% where hail becomes less expensive and 75% where hail with wind endorsement becomes less expensive.